Stormwater Treatment Requirements

 Click on Handouts below for more information

-Stormwater treatment measures are required for all construction projects that create and/or replace 10,000 square feet or more of impervious surface (including road and trail projects).
-The following types of projects trigger C.3 requirements when they create and/or replace 5,000 square feet or more of impervious surface:
+Stormwater treatment measures are required for all construction projects that create and/or replace 5,000 square feet or more of impervious surface (including any associated sidewalk or pavement improvements required in the public right-of-way).

 - Pre-construction: Applicants must submit and have approved a Stormwater Control Plan (SWCP), including sizing calculations, plan sheets, C.3 Data Form, etc.